If you can learn how to save money on a low income, you will be able to quickly build up a financial buffer which will help protect you from debt.

 Whilst a large flat-screen TV is a fantastic addition to the home, it is not something that you absolutely need.

-If you are serious about saving money on low income, downgrading your technology can keep costs down.
+If you are serious about saving money on a low income, downgrading your technology can keep costs down.

 Think how much you might save if you had an old flip phone with no need for an inclusive data contract.